 Since moving a piano is a risky process, it’s important to look into the insurance options that the moving company offers.
 Pianos are heavy and dangerous, yet delicate; it’s important to make sure that it is protected with insurance in the event of a mishap.
 Of course, if you hire a reputable company then you might not see the need for insurance; however, you can’t be too cautious when it comes to such a prized, valued possession.

-The moving pros at Watford Moving & Storage have been helping residents of Santa Clarita, and the greater Los Angeles County areas for over 20 years.
+Our Santa Clarita movers have been helping residents for over 20 years.
 As certified movers with excellent ratings from the community, our family-owned and operated business is known for our specialty item moving services.
 We pay attention to details that other moving companies tend to skip over in order to make sure that our clients’ pianos and other delicate items are moved with special care and dedication.
 We always provide our clients with extra padding and protection so that items can be moved without scratches, dents or other damages that can be devastating and irreparable.
 To learn more about our procedures for moving larger items like pianos, please call us directly.
 We look forward to earning your trust and helping make your move a smooth transition.